BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 ---
 # WriteProcessMemory DEP Bypass

 In the previous DEP bypass VirtualAlloc was used to modify the protections of the stack where the shellcode lives.
-Here a new technique is used via WriteProcessMemory to copy our shellcode from the stack into an allocated module's code page.
+Here a new technique is used via WriteProcessMemory to copy the shellcode from the stack into an allocated module's code page.
 Specifically, copy the shellcode into `libeay32IBM019` which is already executable.
 Typically a code page is not writeable, but WriteProcessMemory will take care of this.

 https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-writeprocessmemory

 ### WriteProcessMemory
 ```
 BOOL WriteProcessMemory(